-It occurs by the excessive respiration of the product, mechanical rubbing of the grains, shrinkage in the food product, mechanical injuries etc. The extra production should compensate for the loss.
+It occurs by the excessive respiration of the product, mechanical rubbing of the grains, shrinkage in the food product, mechanical injuries etc. The extra production may compensate for this loss.
 In simple words, we can say the production rate must be higher than that of losses.

-The post-harvest chain comprises of several stages where a crop is harvested from the field to the final stage where a product is transported to the retailer market.
-Post-harvesting is done as a small as well as large scale production.
+The post-harvest chain involves several stages where a crop is harvested from the field to the final stage where a product is transported to the retailer market.
+Post-harvesting is usually done in a small as well as large scale production.

-Causes: There are some causes which lead to food loss from the stage of harvesting to the consumers.
+Causes of total food loss from the stage of harvesting to the consumers are mentioned below.

-At the stage of food storage: Attack of insects, birds, rodents etc., improper handling, humidity, temperature etc. are some causes that affect the crop at the stage of storage.
+- At the stage of food storage: Microbial attack, insect attack, improper handling, humidity, temperature etc. are some causes that can affect the crop during storage.

-In the stage of food processing: Discarding of mechanical injured food, substandard food product, visual-based rejection of product etc. are the main causes that contribute the food loss.
+- In the food processing stage: Discarding of mechanical injured food, substandard food product, visual-based rejection of product etc. mainly contributes to the food loss.

-At the stage of consumption: The leftovers, impulse buying, infrequent market visits etc. are the causes which lead to the food waste that is related to the consumer’s level.
+- At the stage of consumption: The leftovers, impulse buying, infrequent market visits etc. are the reasons which lead to the food waste at the consumer’s level.

-- The harvesting of the crop should be done at the correct maturity state.
+- You must harvest the crop at the correct maturity state.

 - For fruits and vegetables, the water should be sanitized with sodium hypochlorite, bleach etc. before dunking into the tank.

-- Water which is used for the irrigation purpose must not be too cold, as for the seed germination there should be milder temperature otherwise, there may occur spoilage like soft rot and other crop diseases.
+- Water used for the irrigation purpose must not be too cold, as the seed germination requires a mild temperature.
+High temperature may result in soft rot and other crop diseases.

-- If there is any mechanical injury in the food product, it should be discarded early as it can favour the entry of pathogenic microorganisms.
+- Discard the mechanically injured food products, as it can favour the entry of pathogenic microorganisms.

-- Harvesting should be done in cooler temperature for the perishable products which are then directly transferred to the storage areas.
+- Harvesting should be done in cooler temperature for the perishable products, and the products should be directly transferred to the storage areas after the harvesting.

 - Threshing of grains should be handled properly.

-- The grains should be dried completely before transportation to the storage areas.
+- It would be best if you dried the grains completely before transportation to the storage areas.

-- The packaging of the product must obey the quality standards in accordance to the shape, weight, nutritional value etc.
+- The product packaging must obey the quality standards considering the following attributes like the shape, weight, nutritional value, etc.

-- The transportation to the market retailers should not be at long distance as there may occur a chance of food spillage, decay of the food product etc.
+- The transportation to the market retailers should not be at long distance, as there may food spillage, the decay of the food product etc. may consequence.

 Therefore, the term post-harvesting is the second stage after pre harvesting process.
-In the post-harvesting of grains, there is a chain of several stages which are given in the diagram below.
+In the post-harvesting of grains, a chain of several stages is involved as you can see in the diagram below.

-For the post-harvesting of fruits and vegetables, there is a chain of several stages which are given in the diagram below.
+For the post-harvesting of fruits and vegetables, several stages are involved as given in the diagram below.

-During the stages of post harvesting, many kinds of losses may occur which we have discussed above.
-So to prevent the post-harvest losses, there should be correct measures to avoid qualitative loss, quantitative loss and also food waste by the consumers.
+Many forms of food losses may occur during the stages of post-harvesting, which we have discussed above.
+To prevent post-harvest losses, we should implement corrective control measures to avoid qualitative loss, quantitative loss, and food waste by the consumers.